Summary of Dooyeweerd for Researchers (In Any Field)

 For example, sustainability is an interdisciplinary field, covering not only ecology but also economics, social sciences, theology and technology studies.

-- It helps cut through ambiguities in Kuhn's notion of paradigm. [ 16 ]
+- It helps cut through ambiguities in Kuhn's notion of paradigm. [ 16 ] This makes paradigm discussion more precise and useful.

 For example, when there is rivalry between scientists, perhaps neither will cite or dialogue with the other, so that the thought of neither benefits from stimulation and scrutiny.
 On the other hand, when a scientist is modest and generous, then not only will they give credit to others, but the atmosphere of the community as a whole improves, along with motivation and dialogue.